About Dr. Katherine S. Conway-Turner

 Dr. Conway-Turner also lends her talent and time to several boards, committees, and programs nationally, statewide, and locally.
 She serves on the Distinguished Alumnus Award Search and Selection Committee for the American Association of State Colleges and Universities, and she is a member of the Association of American Colleges and Universities’ Presidents’ Trust.
-She is also a member of the review and selection panel for the American Council on Education Fellows Program, and she is a Pathway Program mentor for the National Collegiate Athletic Association.
-President Conway-Turner is a commissioner for the Middle States Commission on Higher Education, which is the accrediting body for higher education institutions in Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, and the Virgin Islands.
+She is also a member of the review and selection panel for the American Council on Education Fellows Program, and she is a member of the Division III President’s Council, a member of NCAA Board of Governors Committee to Promote Cultural Diversity and Equity and Pathway Program mentor for the National Collegiate Athletic Association.
+President Conway-Turner is the vice chair and commissioner for the Middle States Commission on Higher Education, which is the accrediting body for higher education institutions in Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, and the Virgin Islands.
+She is the vice chair of the board of Campus Compact and member of the executive board of the Coalition of Urban and Metropolitan Universities (CUMU).

-Her statewide commitments include service on the New York State Education Department’s Regents Advisory Council on Institutional Accreditation and the State University of New York’s TeachNY Steering Committee.
-In Buffalo and Western New York, she serves on the boards of the United Way of Buffalo and Erie County, the Western New York Women’s Foundation, Say Yes Buffalo’s Operating Committee, the Richardson Center Corporation Board, and the Western New York Regional Economic Development Council.
+Her statewide commitments include service on the Western New York Youth Apprenticeship steering committee.
+In Buffalo and Western New York, she serves on the advisory board of the United Way of Buffalo and Erie County, emeriti member the Western New York Women’s Foundation, Say Yes Buffalo’s Operating Committee, the Richardson Center Corporation Board, and co-chairs the Western New York Regional Economic Development Council.

 President Conway-Turner earned her Ph.D. and master of arts degrees in social psychology, and her bachelor of arts degree in microbiology, all from the University of Kansas.
 Her scholarship focuses on adult development and aging; the psychological impact of aging on family relations, health, and development; and women and intergenerational relationships.
 She is the author of numerous articles, chapters, books, and book reviews.